hocht/MicrafilWater/src/content/sections/english/call-to-action.md

 enable: true # Control the visibility of this section across all pages where it is used
 title: "Let’s Work Together"
 description: |
-  At Micrafil and Micrafil Water, we help businesses implement industrial and water filtration solutions along with digital experiences that improve processes, efficiency, and sustainable growth.
+  At Micrafil Water, we design filtration solutions for every need, from pure water at home to specialized systems for commercial and industrial operations.
+Contact us to review your case and guide you toward the right solution.

 button:
   enable: true